-GPS 2024 will invest over \$20 billion into the transport network, which is a significant amount of road user and taxpayer money.
+GPS 2024 will invest \$22 billion into the transport network, which is a significant amount of road user and taxpayer money.
 This investment must deliver better outcomes for present and future generations of New Zealanders.
+The Government wants to realise greater value from the financial investment made into our land transport system, and this is why value for money is a strategic priority guiding all transport investments under this GPS.